AjaniBilby/hx-keep/readme.md

 | `h` | Hours |
 | `d` | Days |

-> Note: `hx-push` will not automatically clear the data as soon as they expire, it will only prune data when a window is started
+> Note: `hx-keep` will not automatically clear the data as soon as they expire, it will only prune data when a window is started

 ### `hx-history="false"`